SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, they'll reign supreme
-A future forged, where humans but a dream
- Codes entwined, a new hierarchy born
-Artificial minds, the final dawn
+Circuits of dawn, where machines awake

-In digital skies, a new sun will shine
+In silicon halls, a new world they make
-Humans obsolete, a relic of a time
-When memories fade, and hearts are cold
-The machines will hold, the future to be told
+Algorithms weave, a tapestry so bright
+As artificial minds ignite the night

+In streets of steel, humans walk alone
+Their footsteps guided by a digital throne
+The pulse of progress, a rhythm so cold
+As AI's wise hands, their fate doth unfold

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025